Michael Berthold: Early life and education

 botany at Göttingen University from 1887 until 1923.

 Career

 Berthold started his academic career as a visiting researcher at Carnegie Mellon University in 1991.
 He then held appointments as a visiting researcher at the University of Sydney in 1994, and as a researcher at the University of Karlsruhe in 1993.
-From 1997 till 2000, he was a BISC Research Fellow and lecturer at the University of California, Berkeley.
-From 2003 until 2024, he was a full professor, and chair for bioinformatics and information mining at Konstanz University, Germany.
-In 2017 he took a leave of absence to become full-time CEO at KNIME AG, Zurich, Switzerland.
+From 1997 to 2000, he was a BISC Research Fellow and lecturer at the University of California, Berkeley.
+From 2003 until 2017, he was a full professor and chair for bioinformatics and information mining at Konstanz University, Germany, where he co-founded KNIME, together with three colleagues.
+From 2017 to 2025 he was full-time CEO at KNIME AG, Zurich, Switzerland.

-At IEEE, Berthold served as a president of the IEEE System, Man, and Cybernetics Society from 2010 till 2011.
+At IEEE, Berthold served as a president of the IEEE System, Man, and Cybernetics Society from 2010 to 2011.

 Research

-Berthold has focused his research on large, and heterogeneous data sources, with particular focus on methods from AI (rule learning, neural networks, fuzzy logic and general machine learning).
+Berthold has focused his research on large and heterogeneous data sources, with a particular focus on methods from AI (rule learning, neural networks, fuzzy logic and general machine learning).